Regret-Free Reinforcement Learning for LTL Specifications: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we proposed a regret-free algorithm for the control synthesis problem over MDPs against infinite-horizon LTL specifications.
-The defined regret quantifies the accumulated deviation over the probability of satisfying the given LTL specification.
-Below, we have discussed several aspects of the proposed scheme.
+In this paper, we proposed a regret-free algorithm for the control policy synthesis problem over unknown MDPs against infinite-horizon LTL specifications.
+The defined regret quantifies the accumulated deviation from the optimal probability of satisfying the LTL specification.
+We first propose a regret-free algorithm for until (reach-avoid) formulas, and then extend this approach to solve the synthesis problem for general LTL specifications by leveraging the knowledge of a minimum transition probability.
+This probability is used to design an efficient graph-learning algorithm with arbitrary precision.